ZivaVatra/SDAT/README.md

 I set 450 DPI as the scan size, as I find this is a good balance between file size, scanning speed, quality of OCR accuracy while being able to look similar to the original in print quality if there is a need to print it out.

 In this case we use `EXTRAOPTS` to specify the paper size and whether we want colour scanning.
 These options are added to the ones in the scanner configuration file.
-As I discovered that different scanners default to different things (colour/grayscale/black and white) I made this definition explicit.
+As I discovered that different scanners default to different things (e.g. colour/grayscale/black and white) I made this definition explicit.

 #### Extra option: callback_last